BTBurke/sbt.g8/README.md

 ## Notes

-- Use Scala 2.10.2 and sbt 0.12.3
+- Use Scala 2.11.7 and sbt 0.13.9
-- Consolidated build.sbt file: akka, scalatest, logback, typesafe config, slick and dispatch are included.
-- sbt-assembly for fat jar's.
+- sbt-assembly for fat JARs